jeffpar/pcjs.v1/README.md

 slightly by asking NPM to install only "productions" modules:

 	npm install --production

+If you ever inadvertently run `npm install` without `--production`, you can easily eliminate any unwanted "devDependencies" with:

+	npm prune --production

+Finally, when installing the project on an AWS server, you have complete control of how Node is launched, but you don't have direct control of NPM; the best you can do is set the following AWS "Environment Property":

+	NPM_CONFIG_PRODUCTION=true

 It's assumed that the OS X Developer Tools (which include Git) have already been installed, as well as Node and NPM.
 Node (which now includes NPM) can be downloaded from [nodejs.org](http://nodejs.org/download/).
 The current version of Node ([0.10.32](http://nodejs.org/dist/v0.10.32/node-v0.10.32.pkg) at the time of this